fotan/1-click-wordpress/README.md

 ** Versions **

+	v1.2 (4/29/2014)
+		- Backed out of deleting the license.txt and readme.html files
+		- Added some security "stuff" to .htaccess
+		- Added DISALLOW_FILE_EDIT to wp-config.php so file editing from Dashboard is disabled
+		- Added Simple Custom CSS to install list
+		- Added Limit Login Attempts plugin to install list
-	v1.1 (4/4/2014)
+		- Added an uploads folder to wp-content v1.1 (4/4/2014)
 		- Setup screen now includes a list of the plugins I always seem to want to install with check boxes.
 Just check the box and the latest version of the